mistralk/vuren/README.md

 ![teaser](./docs/imgs/2023-01-15-21-58-34.png)

 A prototype-oriented Vulkan rendering engine.
 A lot of parts has inspired by several tutorials and examples.
-I started this project with following the great [Vulkan Tutorial](https://vulkan-tutorial.com/), but now it has a slightly different architecture and additional features.
+I started this project with following the great [Vulkan Tutorial](https://vulkan-tutorial.com/), but now it has a different architecture and additional features.

-Currently it has only been tested on Ubuntu 22.04.
+Currently it has only been tested on Ubuntu 22.04 and NVIDIA RTX GPU.

 ## Prerequisites